Introduction to Pluto

 • Julia is installed and running well.

-• Julia mode is for doing computation, but its window is ugly and not very handy
+• Julia window is ugly and not very handy

-• So for computation, we will use Pluto instead.
+• That is the reason why we will use Pluto notebooks instead.

 Pkg mode

-• Alt Gr and 9 (usually do it on Windows)
+• click simultaneously on Alt Gr and 9 (usually do it on Windows)

-• Option and 9 (usually do it on Mac)
+• click simultaneously on Option and 9 (usually do it on Mac)

 • In Pkg mode we create projects and install packages